Ms. Amanda Milewski, Associate Superintendent of Strategy and Accountability

-Dr. Cuevas was born in Mayaguez, Puerto Rico on June 7, 1976.
-He graduated from Leonides Morales High School in Lajas, Puerto Rico in June 1994.
-He obtained his Bachelor of Science in Computer Science from the Interamerican University of Puerto Rico at San German campus in December 1998.
-He obtained a Master Degree in Computer Science in March 2002 and a Doctor of Education in Instructional Technology and Distance Education in August 2008 from Nova Southeastern University.
-Dr. Cuevas is a Black Belt in Lean Six Sigma and a data quality specialist.
+Dr. Cuevas was born in Mayagüez, Puerto Rico, and graduated from Leonides Morales High School in Lajas, Puerto Rico.
+He earned a Bachelor of Science in Computer Science from the Interamerican University of Puerto Rico, San Germán Campus.
+He later obtained a Master’s Degree in Computer Science and a Doctor of Education in Instructional Technology and Distance Education from Nova Southeastern University.

-During his professional career, Dr. Cuevas has worked as IT Director for Nova Southeastern University, Associate Vice-President at The Chicago School of Professional Psychology, and as a Business Consultant for Informatica Corporation and the CSC Consulting Group.
-Dr. Cuevas has experience on building project management offices (PMO), IT disaster recovery plans, SharePoint, E-Learning platforms, service level agreements (SLAs), software and hardware implementations.
-Furthermore, since 2003 to the present Dr. Cuevas has been an adjunct faculty member at Nova Southeastern University, Broward Community College, and National University.
+Dr. Cuevas is a Lean Six Sigma Black Belt and a data quality specialist.
+Throughout his professional career, he has served as IT Director at Nova Southeastern University, Associate Vice President at The Chicago School of Professional Psychology, and Business Consultant for Informatica Corporation and CSC Consulting Group.
+His areas of expertise include building Project Management Offices (PMOs), developing IT disaster recovery plans, implementing SharePoint and e-learning platforms, establishing service level agreements (SLAs), and leading large-scale software and hardware implementations.

-Mr. Clarence Berry, Area Superintendent for School Leadership & Development
+Lori Zaimi, Area Superintendent for School Leadership & Development

-Mrs. Amanda Patti, Area Superintendent for School Leadership & Development
+Dr. Shanele Andrews, Area Superintendent for School Leadership & Development

-Ms. Elisabeth Ambroiggio, Director of Bilingual and Multicultural
+Dr. Elisabeth Ambroiggio, Director of Bilingual and Multicultural

 Dr. Gregory Bublitz, Director of Diverse Learners